-Samireh Jalali and Claes Wohlin

-Blekinge Institute of Technology, School of Computing, SE- 371 79 Karlskrona, Sweden

-ABSTRACT
+SAMIREH JALALI, CLAES WOHLIN

-Agile practices have received attention from industry as an alternative to plan-driven software development approaches.
+Abstract: Agile practices have received attention from industry as an alternative to plan-driven software development approaches.
 Agile encourages e.g. small self-organized collocated teams, whilst global software engineering (GSE) implies distribution across cultural, temporal and geographical boundaries.
 Hence, combining them is a challenge.
+However, a comprehensive systematic literature review in this area does not yet exist.
+This study aims at summarizing the current research literature in this area, and investigating which Agile practices have been applied effectively in different GSE contexts.

-A systematic review was conducted to capture the status of combining agility with GSE.
-The results were limited to peer-reviewed conference papers or journal articles, published between 1999 and 2009.
+A systematic review was conducted.
+Some common terms related to Agile approaches (e.g. Scrum, Extreme Programming, Lean) were considered in formulating the search strings, along with some alternatives for GSE such as offshoring, outsourcing, virtual teams, etc. The results were limited to peer-reviewed conference papers or journal articles, published between 1999 and 2009.
+The primary databases were ACM-Portal, IEEE-Xplore, EngineeringVillage, AIS, and Scopus.
 The synthesis was made through classifying the papers into different categories (e.g. publication year, contribution type, research method).

-At the end 81 were judged as primary for further analysis.
+The searches resulted in 534 papers and 81 were judged as primary for further analysis.
 The distribution of papers over the years indicated that GSE and Agile in combination has received more attention in the last five years.
 However, the majority of the existing research is industrial experience reports, in which Agile practices were modified with respect to the context and situational requirements.

 The emergent need in this research area is suggested to be developing a framework that considers various factors from different perspectives when incorporating Agile in GSE.
 Practitioners may use it as a decision-making basis in early phases of software development.

-KEYWORDS: Agile Practices; Global Software Engineering; Distributed Software Development; Systematic Review
+Keywords: Agile Practices, Global Software Engineering, Distributed Software Development, Systematic Review